Medium Access for Multi-Cell ISAC Through Scheduling of Radar and Communication Tasks: Conclusion

-We proposed a scheduling strategy for multi-cell \gls{isac} networks that optimizes communication and radar task allocation.
-Results showed that the approach outperforms conventional baselines by ensuring reliable radar detection and tracking with fewer resources.
-The framework provides an efficient means of coordinating \gls{isac} tasks at the \gls{mac} layer, and future work will address scalability to larger networks and the impact of clutter.
+We proposed a scheduling strategy for multi-cell \gls{isac} networks optimizing communication and radar task allocation.
+Results showed that our approach outperforms conventional baselines by ensuring reliable radar detection and tracking with fewer resources.
+The framework provides an efficient means of coordinating \gls{isac} tasks at the \gls{mac} layer; future work will address scalability to larger networks and the impact of clutter.